 - Boarding Amtrak Trains

-- You booked your tickets, packed your bags, and now it is time to board the train.
-Here is an article that will get you on track for your trip.
+- You booked your tickets, packed your bags, and are now ready to board the train.
+This article will help you prepare for your trip.

 - Amtrak Connecting and Thruway Services

-- Sometimes Amtrak cannot take you by train to where you want to go by train.
-These days, Amtrak charters a bus or van or books you on another transportation company as part of your reservation to get you where you need to go.
+- Nowadays, Amtrak charters a bus or van or books you with another transportation company as part of your reservation to get you where you need to go.

 - Smoking, Vaping, & Marijuana on Amtrak Trains